SpinalHDL/SpinalDoc/manual/types.md

 ```

 #### Operators
-The following operators are available for the ´Bool´ type
+The following operators are available for the `Bool` type

 | Operator | Description | Return type |
 | ------- | ---- | --- |